 Hi everyone!
 You’re bound to have been told this many times but it can’t hurt to hear it once more – a huge congratulations and welcome to Merton!
 This section of the JCR website is here to point you in the direction of some things you might find useful Merton before you get here.

 Firstly, once you’ve been given instructions on how to log-in, visit the intranet freshers’ page.
-We’ve assembled a number of helpful guides to introduce you to life at Merton and Oxford, available below:
+We’ve assembled a number of helpful guides to introduce you to life at Merton and Oxford, available below (these are last year’s):

 Support & Advice Pre-Arrival